Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 Deploying this Quickstart for a new virtual private cloud (VPC) with default parameters in a massively parallel processing (MPP) environment builds the following SAS 9.4 environment in the Microsoft Azure cloud, shown in Figure 1.
 In MPP environments, the CASInstanceCount parameter is set to one, indicating that only one CAS controller is configured.

 ![Network Diagram](Azure_9_vavs_quickstart.svg)
-Figure 1: Quickstart architecture for SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics on Azure in an MPP Environment
+Figure 1: Quickstart architecture in Azure for SAS Visual Analytics in SAS 9.4 and SAS Visual Statistics in SAS 9.4 in an MPP Environment

 <a name="Prerequisites"></a>
 ## Prerequisites

-Before deploying the SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics Quickstart Template for Azure, you must have the following:
+Before deploying the SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics, you must have the following:
 * A Microsoft Azure account with Contributor and Admin Roles if you do not already have one.
 Request an Azure account at ["CIS Cloud Services"](http://sww.sas.com/sites/it/cloud-services/).

-* A SAS 9.4M7 Visual Analytics and SAS 9.4M7 Visual Statistics software order that contains the following supported Quickstart products:
+* A SAS Visual Analytics in SAS 9.4M7 and SAS Visual Statistics in SAS 9.4M7 software order that contains the following supported Quickstart products:

-        SAS Visual Analytics 7.5 on Linux
+        SAS Visual Analytics 7.51 on Linux

-        SAS Visual Statistics 7.5 on Linux
+        SAS Visual Statistics 7.51 on Linux

 * A software depot that has been downloaded with the SAS Download Manager (per the instructions in the Software Order Email) to a folder similar to this: /<download_folder_name>/nondist/depot.